-ICRI Kenya's new project with the informal settlement of Kiambiu is to develop a wide variety of child and family projects including development of a new settlement child and family park, expansion of our early childhood and child health programs, improvement of water and sanitation systems, and utilization of ICRI's locally developed early childhood centers as community center buildings.
+ICRI Kenya is now working in the informal settlement of Kiambiu to develop a wide variety of child and family projects including the development of a new settlement child and family park, expansion of our early childhood and child health programs, improvement of water and sanitation systems, and utilization of ICRI's locally developed early childhood centers as community center buildings.